 While Colorado is best known for its Rocky Mountain views—plastered on everything from travel brochures to local business logos—the northeastern plains of the Centennial State offer an experience all their own.
 The best spot to start in this region is the Pawnee National Grassland — a landscape of wide open spaces and rocky buttes, ready for visitors to experience the definition of the “Great Plains.”

 The 193,060 acres of grassland are a haven for flora and fauna.
-Wildflower meadows, native bird nests, deer, and so much more can be found along these grassy plains.
+Wildflower meadows, native bird nests, deer, prairie dogs, and so much more can be found along these grassy plains.
 This abundance of beauty and wildlife is what attracts visitors from all around to the Pawnee National Grassland.

 Bird Watching, Butte-Viewing & More: A Guide to Visiting the Pawnee National Grassland

 Pawnee National Grassland, located 67 miles east of Fort Collins, is an ideal destination for hikers, campers, and all outdoorsy sorts with its seemingly unlimited wide open spaces, despite its lack of similarity to other Colorado camping destinations.
 Fields of wild grass surround you while you take in miles of unobstructed views toward the eastern Colorado plains.

 From where to pitch your tent to hiking trails, birding, and other activities, here’s the lowdown for experiencing the grasslands.

 Western settlers made their way to eastern Colorado in the late 1800’s, hoping to build a life around homesteading and farming.
 But nothing came easy.
 The Pawnee was once a barren land inundated with the devastating effects of the dust bowl in the early 1900’s.